thomhines/interaction-design-principles/Day 13.md

 Based on Rules of Play, Chapter 6 (Interaction)
 - What is interactivity? (could be based on a number of definitions on Page 2, or one of the four modes: 1) Cognitive interactivity; or interpretive participation, 2) Functional interactivity; or utilitarian participation, 3) Explicit interactivity; or participation with designed choices and procedures, 4) Beyond-the-object-interactivity; or participation within the culture of the object)

-- What is meant by "meaningful" interactions? (one in which a player/user has *choice*)
+- What is meant by "meaningful" interactions? (one in which a player/user has *choice*, actions lead directly to real outcomes)
 	- What are some examples, from the book or otherwise?

+- What are the difference between tactics and strategy?

 - What is the "anatomy" of an interaction?
 (What happened before, how the choice is conveyed to the user, how does the user make their choice, what is the result of the choice, and how is the result conveyed to the user)